CDCgov/pyrenew-flu-light/.github/ISSUE_TEMPLATE/development_task.md

 ---
-name: Multisignal Renewal Dev Task Template
+name: PyRenew Developer Task Template
-about: A template for writing specs following Multisignal Renewal project standards
+about: A template for writing specifications following Pyrenew project standards.
-title: ''
+title: ""
 labels: ["development task"]
-assignees: ''
+assignees: ""
 ---

 This template should be used as an outline.
 It may not be necessary to fill out every section.
 Delete this block of text and fill in anything in brackets.